yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sd-jpa.md

 showAsideToc: true
 ---

-This document describes fundamentals of using Spring Data JPA project with YugabyteDB Database for creating Spring Boot applications.

-## Spring Data JPA

-[Spring Data JPA](https://spring.io/projects/spring-data-jpa) is one of the popular Spring Framework projects.
-Spring Data JPA makes it easy to implement JPA based repositories by reducing the boilerplate code required for implementing the data access layers.
-It provides enhanced support for JPA based data access using Spring annotation driven programming.
+[Spring Data JPA](https://spring.io/projects/spring-data-jpa) is a popular Spring Framework projects, and simplifies creating JPA-based repositories by reducing the boilerplate code required to implement data access layers.
+It provides enhanced support for JPA-based data access using Spring annotation driven programming.

-Spring Data JPA provides out of the box support for PostgreSQL complaint databases including auto-reconfiguration support for automatically creating the data source objects based on the Database driver on the classpath.
-YugabyteDB provides complete support for Spring Data JPA using the Postgres Dialect.
-Spring Data JPA repositories can be used for reading and writing data into YugabyteDB cluster.
+Spring Data JPA provides out-of-the-box support for PostgreSQL-compliant databases.
+This includes auto-reconfiguration support for creating the data source objects based on the database driver in the classpath.
+YugabyteDB provides complete support for Spring Data JPA using the PostgreSQL dialect.
+Spring Data JPA repositories can be used to read and write data to YugabyteDB clusters.

+This document describes the fundamentals of using Spring Data JPA with YugabyteDB to create Spring Boot applications.

 ### Quick Start